 There’s a beach in Brooklyn that is always strewn with mostly bottles and dead horse bones.
 I’m not sure why.
 Why do bottles continue to wash up on only this shore?
 Where do they come from?
 My friend Anthony found a plate marked “Made in Occupied Japan” which means it’s from 1947-1952.
 What is it about the seas, currents, tides and underwater geography that brought it here somewhere around 60 years later?
 Many of the bottles look the same, that makes me think they’re all coming from the same bottling manufacturer or bottling plant.

-I've written five non-fiction books, the most recent is Imperfect Harmony: Finding Happiness Singing With Others.View all posts by Stacy Horn →
+I've written six non-fiction books, the most recent is Damnation Island: Poor, Sick, Mad, and Criminal in 19th-Century New York.View all posts by Stacy Horn →